linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/Moodys SubPrime Loss update March 2009.md

 As noted above, we have tempered its "no-intervention" loss projections to account for the large-scale mortgage modifications that are now likely.
 Moody's pre-intervention analytics, outlined in the preceding sections, would forecast average losses to the 2005, 2006 and 2007 vintage subprime pools of  $14\%$ ,  $33\%$ , and  $40\%$  of original securitized balances, respectively.
 Potential government-sponsored modification programs, notably the Homeowner Affordability and Stability Plan (HASP), lead us to reduce our current cumulative loss forecasts to  $13\%$ ,  $30\%$ , and  $36\%$  of original balances for the respective vintages.

 In our opinion, servicers would be substantially more aggressive in modifying mortgages going forward given the incentive structure and explicit guidelines of the HASP Plan.
 Servicers, however, will be unable to modify some of the loans that are likely to default – including many loans currently in foreclosure and all loans in REO.
-Additionally many investor property loans, second lien loans, and lowor no-documentation loans will be ineligible for modification.
+Additionally many investor property loans, second lien loans, and low- or no-documentation loans will be ineligible for modification.
 Although the outlined HASP Plan has stressed interest rate reduction as the first option, and any cram-down legislation has yet to pass, we believe that some successful modifications will involve principal reduction.
 We also anticipate that some small amount of principal losses would occur through the modification of loans that would have otherwise paid in full without the benefit of modification.
 Ultimate loss reduction in this sector will hinge on the modification program's success in avoiding re-default.

 # Estimating Modification Rates